resir014/resir014.xyz/src/content/posts/article/2018-07-06-redux-4-plus-typescript/index.md

 However, I personally find this to be distracting.
 When your codebase grows larger, you would end up scattering code which shares the same context across a great length of the directory tree, which wouldn't be intuitive for newcomers who wanted to take a quick glance at your code.
 Therefore, roughly following the Redux pattern in this case is less advantageous in terms of code readability.

 So I decided to dedicate a `store/` directory for all my Redux actions/reducers.
-This method is mostly borrowed from [this guide](https://hackernoon.com/redux-step-by-step-a-simple-and-robust-workflow-for-real-life-apps-1fdf7df46092) made by Tal Kol of Wix, obviously with a few adjustments.
+This method is mostly borrowed from [this guide](https://hackernoon.com/redux-step-by-step-a-simple-and-robust-workflow-for-real-life-apps-1fdf7df46092) made by Tal Kol of Wix, with a few adjustments.

 ```
 .